semaphoreci/semaphore/docs/docs/reference/pipeline-yaml.md

 ## after_pipeline {#after_pipeline}

-Defines set of jobs to execute when the pipeline is finished.
+Defines a set of jobs to execute when the pipeline is finished.
 The `after_pipeline` property is most commonly used for sending notifications, collecting test results, and submitting metrics.

 For example, to submit pipeline duration metrics and to publish test results, you would define the `after_pipeline` with the following YAML snippet: